faymarie/flask-crate-transit-data/README.md

 `http://localhost:5000/`

 You can visit the CrateDB admin UI in your browser with this URL.
-Replace localhost by your host ip, if you are using a different host.
+Replace localhost with your host ip, if you are using a different host.

 `http://localhost:4200/`